Security - Settings

 String Obfuscation - Settings

 Encrypts all string literals in your code to hide sensitive information from hackers.
-Replaces original text with encrypted versions and generates decryption methods that run at runtime.
-Protects API keys, passwords, debug messages, and other sensitive strings from static analysis.
+Original text is replaced with encrypted versions and decryption methods are generated to run at runtime.
+This protects API keys, passwords, debug messages, and other sensitive strings from static analysis.

 Figure 3 - Obfuscate your strings.